How easy is it to take a large motorhome abroad?

 Large recreational vehicles offer great versatility and independence which adds to the ease in taking it abroad.
-However, be mindful it will not always fit through those windy roads, some limitation on the campsites may exist and weight restrictions apply on some European routes.
+However, be mindful it will not always fit through those windy roads, some limitations on the campsites may exist and weight restrictions apply on some European routes.

 How restrictive is it to have a large motorhome?

 Below are some possible restrictions and how to tackle them:

 - Get your motorhome serviced before you set off.
 Problems will be addressed there and then, giving peace of mind